Regions of the World 1900-1-RGS

 Course content:

-1. Region, socio-economic region - definitions, methods of delimitation.
+Region, socio-economic region – definitions, methods of delimitation.
 Political map of the world.
 Cultural regions.
-International economic cooperation and integration - regional and international organizations.
+International economic cooperation – regional and supra-regional organizations.

-2. Europe: Contemporary challenges (demographic changes, aging society, migrations, cities - areas of shrinking and dynamic growth, economic situation, social polarization in Europe, the place of Europe on the international stage, Europe vs. climate change)
+Europe: Contemporary challenges (demographic changes, ageing society, migration in and to Europe, cities – areas of shrinkage and dynamic growth, economic situation, social polarization in Europe, the importance of Europe in the international arena, Europe in the face of climate change)

-7. Africa south of the Sahara - delimitation of the region in various classifications; regional divisions of Africa; environmental, cultural, social and economic characteristics of the countries of the region; urban and rural areas in Africa; the most important problems of the continent in the 21st century.
+Africa south of the Sahara – delimitation of the region in various classifications; regional divisions of Africa; environmental, cultural, social and economic characteristics of the countries in the region; urban and rural areas in Sub-Saharan Africa; the most important problems of the 21st century.

-8. North Africa and the Middle East - the most important terms and delimitation of the region; ethnic-cultural and demographic characteristics; social and economic specificity of the countries of North Africa and the Arabian Peninsula.
+North Africa and the Middle East – the most important concepts and delimitation of the region; ethno-cultural and demographic characteristics; social and economic specificity of the countries of North Africa and the Arabian Peninsula, with particular emphasis on urban areas.

 Note: the above topics are the general scope of the course, not the titles of individual lectures.
 These topics can be discussed in more than one class.